 Dr. Sunita Varjani is Scientific Officer at Gujarat Pollution Control Board, Gandhinagar, Gujarat, India.
-She holds M.Sc. degree in Microbiology and Ph.D. in Biotechnology.
 Her major areas of research are Industrial and Environmental Microbiology/Biotechnology.
-Dr. Varjani has authored more than eighty publications, including research and review papers, books and book chapters.
-She has won several awards and honours, including Young Scientist Award - 2018 by International Society for Energy, Environment and Sustainability, Certificate of Appreciation - 2017, EPFL, Lausanne, Switzerland, Top Reviewer Award - 2017, Bioresource Technology Journal, Elsevier, Young Scientist Award at AFRO-ASIAN Congress on Microbes for Human and Environmental Health, New Delhi (2014) and Best Paper Awards in national and international conferences in 2008, 2012 and 2013.
-She is member of editorial board of Journal of Energy and Environmental Sustainability and has served as guest editor of special issues of Bioresource Technology journal, Journal of Energy and Environmental Sustainability and Indian Journal of Experimental Biology.
-She is recipient of visiting scientist fellowship from EPFL, Lausanne, Switzerland (2017).
+She has worked as visiting scientist at EPFL, Lausanne, Switzerland.
+Dr. Varjani has authored more than 110 publications, including research and review papers, books and book chapters.
+She has won several awards, including Young Scientist Awards from Association of Microbiologists of India, International Society for Energy, Environment and Sustainability and AFRO-ASIAN Congress on Microbes for Human and Environmental Health, New Delhi; Top Reviewer Award - 2017, Bioresource Technology, Elsevier and Best Paper Awards in national and international conferences in 2008, 2012, 2013 and 2018.
+She is member of editorial board of Journal of Energy and Environmental Sustainability and has served as guest editor of special issues of Bioresource Technology, Environmental Science and Pollution Research, ASCE- Journal of Environmental Engineering and others.
+She is Management Council Member of the BRSI (www.brsi.in).

 Edgard Gnansounou is Professor of modelling and planning of Energy Systems at the Swiss Federal Institute of Technology Lausanne (EPFL) where he is Director of the Bioenergy and Energy Planning Research Group.
 His current research works comprise techno-economic and environmental assessment of bio-refinery schemes based on conversion of agricultural residues.
 He is leading research projects in that field in several countries including Brazil, Colombia and South Africa.
 Edgard Gnansounou is credited with numerous papers in high impact scientific journals.
 He is member of the editorial board of Bioresource Technology.
 He graduated with a M.S. in Civil Engineering and Ph.D. in Energy Systems at the Swiss Federal Institute of Technology Lausanne.
 He was a visiting researcher at the Thayer College, Dartmouth School of Engineering with Professor Charles Wyman (USA), at Polytech of Clermont-Ferrand, University Blaise Pascal (France) and at the Center of Biofuels, the National Institute for Interdisciplinary Science and Technology, Trivandrum (India).
 He was also a visiting Professor of the African University of Science of Technology (Abuja, Nigeria).
 He is a citizen of Benin (Africa) and Switzerland.
 Professor Ashok Pandey is Deputy Director at CSIR’s National Institute for Interdisciplinary Science and Technology at Trivandrum and heading the Centre for Biofuels and Biotechnology Division there.
 Professor Pandey’s research interests are on bio-based economy development (biomass-based biorefinery) for the production of fuels and chemicals.
 He has >1000 publications/communications, which include 14 patents & design copyright, 34 books, 100 book chapters, 380 original and review papers, etc with h index of 62 and >16,800 citation (Goggle scholar).